 The indicator does not include the current price bar in the calculation.
-In other words, if you choose to apply the indicator over 20 price bars, the bands are calculated and plotted based on the 20 prior price bars.
+In other words, if you choose to apply the indicator over 20 candlesticks, the bands are calculated and plotted based on the 20 prior candlesticks.

 Day Trading Strategies for Donchian Channels

-- During a steady uptrend the price may pullback to the lower band.
+During a steady uptrend, the price may pull back to the lower band.
 This is also a potential area to buy, since the overall trend is up.
-During a steady downtrend the price may pullback to the upper band.
-As as long as the trend is down, short trades can be taken near the upper band.
+During a steady downtrend, the price may pull back to the upper band.
+As long as the trend is down, short trades can be taken near the upper band.
 The mid-band can also be used for such trade signals.

-- Use a longer period Donchian Channel for entries, such as the 20-period, then use a smaller period, such as a 15, for exits.
-Having two sets of Donchian Channels on the screen may make it appear cluttered, so apply different colors to the different channels to distinguish them from each other.
-Buy when the price rises above the upper band of the longer period (20) channel, and exit when the price falls below the lower band of the shorter period (15) channel.
+You should buy when the price rises above the upper band of the longer period channel (20-period), and exit when the price falls below the lower band of the shorter period channel (15-period).
 Short sell when the price falls above the lower band of the longer period channel, and exit when the price rises above the upper band of the shorter period channel.

-Play around with the indicator settings to find parameters that align with the market you are trading.
-The channels may help in isolating when potential trends are starting or ending.
-No indicator works well all the time.
-Sometimes the market moves sideways, and those days the trending signals produced by the indicator won't be profitable.
+Play around with the indicator settings to find parameters that align with the market in which you are trading.
+The channels may help in isolating times when potential trends are starting or ending.
+No indicator works well 100% of the time.
+Sometimes the market moves sideways.
+On those days, the trending signals produced by the indicator won't be profitable.

 Successful trading always comes down to testing out strategies before using them with real capital.
-Establish a strategy, test it out over many trades and days in a demo account, then only start using real capital if the strategy produces consistent profits during that time.
+Establish a strategy and test it out over many trades and days in a demo account.
+Then, only start using real capital if the strategy produces consistent profits during that time.